-The TEL has contracted with two vendors, GTECH Corporation ("GTECH") and Scientific Games, Inc. ("SGI"), for the majority of the gaming systems and supplies.
+The TEL has contracted with two vendors, IGT Corporation and Scientific Games, Inc. ("SGI"), for the majority of the gaming systems and supplies.

-GTECH operates the gaming network that consists of approximately 5,000 instant and drawingstyle retailer ticket terminals and associated software.
-Effective March 3, 2009, the TEL renegotiated its contract with GTECH to extend through April 9, 2015.
-Terms of this contract include the continuation of the contractor service fee rate of 1.24%, on the selling price of drawing-style tickets sold and on instant ticket activations net of free tickets available as prizes.
-Additionally, contractual terms include GTECH's agreement to provide, install and maintain up to eight hundred (800) instant ticket vending machines (ITVMs) for the TEL.
-Accordingly, during fiscal years 2014 and 2013, GTECH was compensated at the rate of 1.24% for all drawing-style and instant ticket game sales.
+IGT operates the gaming network that consists of approximately 5,000 instant and drawing-style retailer ticket terminals and associated software.
+On July 18, 2014, the TEL signed a new contract with IGT through June 30, 2022.
+Terms of this contract include a new contractor service fee rate of 1.1999%, on the selling price of drawing-style tickets sold and on instant ticket activations net of free tickets available as prizes.

 SGI prints, warehouses, and distributes the instant ticket games to retailers.
-Effective April 1, 2009, the TEL renegotiated its contract with SGI to extend through April 9, 2015.
-In accordance with this contract, SGI receives the negotiated fee of 1.07% on the selling price of all instant ticket activations.
-During the years ended June 30, 2014 and 2013, SGI was compensated at this rate for all instant ticket activations.
+On October 28, 2014, the TEL signed a new contract with SGI through June 30, 2022.
+In accordance with this contract, SGI receives the negotiated fee of .8998% on the selling price of all instant ticket activations, as of January 4, 2015.